How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Using your debit card in Mexico is generally safe, and carrying a debit card is safer than carrying a large amount of actual cash on you.

-A possible downside is when your card isn’t accepted or stops working, you may find yourself in a stressful situation with no way to pay for things.
+A possible downside is when your card isn’t accepted or stops working.
+You may find yourself in a stressful situation with no way to pay for things.

 Tips